-The Mounting Bracket offsets the Cell Interface module from the center of the DIN rail approximately 30 mm upwards as shown in Figure 28.
+The Mounting Bracket offsets the Cell Interface module from the center of the DIN rail approximately 30 mm upwards as shown in Figure 28, "Mechanical Drawing of Cell Interface with Cell Interface Mounting Bracket (Bulkhead-to-DIN)".

 A Cell Interface with the Mounting Bracket weighs approximately 540 g.